Tullus Hostilius: In fiction

 Incidents from legends surrounding Tullus Hostilius were used as the basis of opera librettos during the baroque period in music, beginning with a Tullo Ostilio opera performed in Rome in 1694 with music of Giovanni Bononcini.
 Operatic pastiches with the title Tullo Ostilio performed in Prague in 1727 and Brno in 1735 included music of Antonio Vivaldi.
 Consistent with contemporary conventions, the stories concentrate on concocted love stories involving members of the principal character's family.

 Tullus Hostilius was played by Robert Keith in the 1961 film Duel of Champions, which centered around the Horatii.

-Tullus is briefly mentioned in the Aeneid in the description of Aeneas' shield.
+Tullus is briefly mentioned twice in the Aeneid.
+Once, Anchises named him when he list the descendance Romulus where he is said to rouse untriumphit men to major succes.
+Again, in the description of Aeneas' shield.
 He is described as hauling away the remains of the liar Mettius through the brush.

 He is a character in Philip José Farmer's novel To Your Scattered Bodies Go, the first of the Riverworld series.
 After the Resurrection, he has teamed up with Hermann Göring to run a slave state.